Enel Green Power: Africa

 Enel Green Power is present in Africa with plants in operation and under construction in South Africa (solar and wind technology), Morocco (wind technology) and Zambia (solar technology).

 In South Africa, the construction of the Impofu Wind Power Farms Complex with 57 onshore wind turbines began in March 2024.
 The farms are to be operational by 2026 and will have a total capacity of 330 MW.

 Asia

 In 2015 Enel Green Power acquired a majority stake in Indian renewable energy company BLP Energy – for 30 million euros.
 In Asia, Enel Green generates energy from wind and solar sources.
 It currently holds 100% of BLP Energy.

 In India, Enel Green Power has established offices in Gurgaon and Bangalore and manages three wind farms.

 The company has also won two tenders for the “Tunga” Wind Project in Karnataka and for the “Thar” Solar Photovoltaic Project in Rajasthan.

 Since 2021, Enel Green Power has expanded its presence to Vietnam with several renewable energy projects.
 The first plant is set to begin operations in 2024.

+In January 2025, Enel Green Power India was acquired by Waaree Energies for about $92 million and at the time of the acquisition it was operating at a net capacity of 760MWDC.

+By August 2025, Waaree was uncertain of continuing the acquisition due to no completion of terms.